nios-students/docs/wiki/HandbookforS1b1.md

 8. Theory exam/PE                                           **April-May**
 9. View assessment of SA                                    **2 weeks from the practical exam to May**
 10. Results                                                 **June***
-11. Digital Docs (Marksheet, Transfer cum migration, Passing and provisional Certs.. ) - **After 2 weeks in digi locker**
+11. Digital Docs (Marksheet, Transfer cum migration, Passing and provisional Certs.. ) - **In Digi locker After 2 weeks of results**
 12. Re-eval/re-check                                        **20 days after results are released**
 13. Physical documents                                      **September to August**
 14. Results of re-eval/re-check                             **August**